GeekyAnts/NativeBase/README.md

 # NativeBase
 The missing piece of React Native

-Get on the mobile fast track with NativeBase, the fastest-growing platform and tool set for iOS development.
+Get on the mobile fast track with NativeBase, the fastest-growing platform and tool set for iOS and Android development.
 Get an introduction to NativeBase and work through an instance application that highlights React Native programming techniques.

 ####
 ## Magic of NativeBase